 But now we’re about to blow those pigeonholes wide open.

 I was blown away by the response to last week’s wedding advice post on finding the right style of photographer for you, but after receiving several emails from some of our avid readers this week it’s clear that there was one question on which we probably provided more questions than answers:

-It’s a very good question and one that’s actually unbelievably difficult to answer.
+What do all these different wedding photography styles actually mean?It’s a very good question and one that’s actually unbelievably difficult to answer.
 There are just so many styles and most photographers these days probably to some extent cross over several of them.
 Photographers do tend to have a primary style they categorise themselves under but at the end of the day we all just want to make our couples happy, and the result of that is that actually we cross over slightly into other styles of photography in order to fulfil our client’s wishes.

+The Truth About Your Wedding CeremonyWhen we first started Bride Vs Groom I wanted to tell the story of our wedding in the hopes of offering a little inspiration and advice from one Bride to another and share the journey together with other Brides and Grooms.
+Now that my wedding is over I’m starting to think about things more as a professional wedding photographer and consider, in retrospect, the things that if I hadn’t already experienced I would like to have known in advance.
 When you work in the industry it is very easy to find yourself lost in the wedding bubble.
 You notice things and see different ideas all the time but don’t necessarily realise their significance to Brides and Grooms until you find yourselves standing in their shoes.
 For example when I talked last week about the First Look I had no idea that this might be a concept people had never heard of.
 Over the years it’s also become apparent to me that Brides and Grooms clearly aren’t being made aware of the various rules and restrictions that they may find themselves faced with on their wedding day.